ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

 reads with the different individuals or population samples from which they were derived.

 1. Let's organise our space, get comfortable moving around and copy our data :

-    • Log into Jupyter at XXXXX:
+    • Log into Jupyter at [https://jupyter.nesi.org.nz/hub/login](https://jupyter.nesi.org.nz/hub/login) .
+Not sure how to do it?
+Just follow the instructions [jupyter_hub.md](jupyter_hub.md)

     • For each exercise, you will set up a directory structure on the remote server that will hold your data and the different steps of your analysis.
 We will start by making the directory ```GBS``` in your working space, so let's `cd` (change directory) to your working location:

+       ```cd /scale_wlg_persistent/filesets/project/nesi02659/obss_2020/users/<yourusername>/```

+       OR from the launch of Jupyter:

-       ```cd /nesi/nobackup/XXX/users/<yourusername>```
+       ```cd users/<yourusername>/```

-    • Once there, create the directory:and then change directory into `GBS`:
+    • Once there, create the directory `GBS` and then change directory into `GBS`:

         ```
         mkdir GBS
         cd GBS
         ```

-        We will create more subdirectories to hold our analyses.
-Be careful that you are reading and writing files to the appropriate directories within
+     •   We will create more subdirectories to hold our analyses.
+Be careful that you are reading and writing files to the appropriate directories within your hierarchy.
-        your hierarchy.
 You’ll be making many directories, so stay organized!

-    •Each step of your analysis goes into the hierarchy of the workspace, and each step of
+    • Each step of your analysis goes into the hierarchy of the workspace, and each step of
         the analysis takes its input from one directory and places it into another director.
 We will name the                   directories in a way that correspond to each stage and that allow us to remember where they are.
-A well
-        organized workspace makes analyses easier and prevents data from being overwritten.
+A well organized workspace makes analyses easier and prevents data from being overwritten.

     • First let's make a few directories.
-In ```GBS```, create a directory called ```dataprep``` to contain all the data        for this exercise.
-Inside that directory create two additional directories: ```lane1``` and ```samples```.
+In ```GBS```,  we will create a directory called ```dataprep``` to contain all the data  for this exercise.
+Inside that directory we will create two additional directories: ```lane1``` and ```samples```.

     • As a check that we've set up our workspace correctly, go back to your ```<username>``` directory (*hint*: `cd ..`) and use the `ls -R` (the `ls` command with the recursive flag).
 It should show you the following: